Artece/jimbogame/README.md

 The logo panel is by far the simplest, it's also the only panel that is active at when starting the game, although invisible due to it's alpha being set to 0 in anticipation of the animation.
 It is literally just a basic UI object, with an Image component that links to Assets/Textures/studio logo.png, and a canvas group (even though it has no children, just easier to modify alpha this way).

 The menu background panel is the next thing we see, which is much like the logo panel in that it has an Image component (Assets/Textures/background.png) and a canvas group.
 However, it is inactive by default as it is activated by the animation, and it also has another component to it (the vertical layout group), and some children.
-The vertical layout group is a convenient component that automatically lays out the children in a vertical configuration; there are various parameters we can adjust to affect the layout and I basically just tried to roughly copy the WPF version.
+The Vertical Layout Group is a convenient component that automatically lays out the children in a vertical configuration; there are various parameters we can adjust to affect the layout and I basically just tried to roughly copy the WPF version.
 The children are the four vertically arranged button objects, each having an Image (the button's sprite) and the Button component itself, which we can configure in the inspector.

 If we select the topmost button under menu bg panel in the hierarchy and examine it in the inspector by scrolling down to it, we can see that it has two OnClick objects and methods linked: GameObject.SetActive(true) on video player panel, and GameObject.SetActive(false) on menu bg panel.
 This will, as you may have guessed, activate the until now inactive video player panel, and deactivate its parent the menu bg panel, effectively switching to the game screen.
 Replacing this with an animation would be as easy as writing the function (probably abstract the logo animation code) to do so and then linking to that instead.
 The button objects also each have their own child with a Text component, labelling the buttons; these are in child objects because Unity only permits one "graphic" component per object.

+The video player panel is the most complex of the UI elements currently, although still not very much so.
+It is similar to the menu background panel, but has a few key differences, namely that it has a RawImage component instead of an Image component, as it needs to display a RenderTexture not just a sprite, and that it has a Grid Layout Group component instead of the vertical one, though they function in much the same way.
+The biggest difference however, is of course that it contains the Video Player component.

+The Video Player is fairly simple, it takes a clip or a URL, and then renders it to the RenderTexture that is connected to the RawImage; it also has all the standard controls you might expect, which are accessible through public methods.

+The video player panel also has button children, although the back button (the topmost child), has a LayoutElement component which is used to exempt it from the grid layout scheme.
+The back button takes you back to the menu, again by just switching which objects are active.
+The only other button that does anything is the top left button in the grid, which calls NextVid, thereby cycling which video plays.

+I think this about covers it, any questions just ping me or dm me.

+Functionally, I think the only changes that should be necessary for the game code coming from the WPF project would be to ensure there are public methods which the buttons can hook for game choices to update the game state, and also methods calling outward to control which video clip is playing and whether it's paused based on the game logic.